Space: Above and Beyond: In Vitroes

 In Vitroes are artificially gestated humans, produced through genetic engineering.
-Originally, the Silicates were built to be humanity's servants and soldiers but after they revolted the In Vitroes were developed to replace them as the new disposable underclass.
+Originally, the Silicates were built to be humanity's servants and soldiers, but, after they revolted, the In Vitroes were developed to replace them as the new disposable underclass.
 Large numbers of In Vitroes were grown as shock troops for use in the AI War.

 In Vitroes are created by mix-and-matching chromosomes and genetic sequences from dozens of donors to create optimal traits; they do not have "parents" who ever existed as distinct people.
 In Vitroes are easily identified by their protruding navel located on the back of the neck, rather than on the abdomen.
 Some In Vitroes from the same batch contain similar enough genetic material that they could be considered siblings, but they rarely meet.
-In Vitroes do not generally have "family" members – a fact that affected their morale and loyalty.
+In Vitroes do not generally have "family" members – a fact that affects their morale and loyalty.

-In Vitroes do not share social equality with the so-called "naturally born".
+In Vitroes do not share social equality with the so-called "naturally born" humans.
 Literally removed ("born") from their individual gestation tanks at the physical age of eighteen, they are educated swiftly and harshly to enable them to enter society with at least a nominal idea of how to comport themselves.
-They are derisively termed "tanks" by regular humans, which seems to be a double entendre, describing not only their method of birth but also their physical toughness, which is always greater than "naturals" and their disposable nature, the first to come in battle, the "tanks" that open the way for the infantry.
+They are derisively termed "tanks" by regular humans, which seems to be a double entendre, describing not only their method of birth but also their physical toughness, which is always greater than "naturals", and their disposable nature as the first to come in battle, the tanks that open the way for the infantry.